George Doundoulakis: Office of Strategic Services (OSS)

 Two months of training at the lavish SOE villa in Heliopolis, Cairo, came to an abrupt end when Doundoulakis learned of the Office of Strategic Services, the OSS.
 Doundoulakis contacted the fledgling American spy service that would become a key player in the Doundoulakis brothers' future.
 With help from Leigh Fermor, he informed the SOE commander of his intentions to join the American Army.
-Much to the SOE's dismay, George and Helias ultimately departed as comrade-in-arms and with hopes of defeating their common enemy.
+Much to the SOE's dismay, George and Helias ultimately departed as comrades-in-arms and with hopes of defeating their common enemy.

 The OSS dispatched Captain James Kellis to enlist the Doundoulakis brothers into the US Army on September 16, 1943, and were assigned to the OSS.
 Their Commanding Officer was Major John Vassos, RCA's eminent industrial designer.
 Agents were trained inside a secluded palace of King Farouk's situated along Cairo's Nile River, known as Ras el Kanayas.
 Doundoulakis was trained in the Morale Operations (MO) and Special Operations (SO) branches.

 Special Operations was modeled after the SOE, which included parachute, sabotage, defensive, weapons, and leadership training to support guerrilla or partisan resistance.
 Morale Operations training included psychological warfare and propaganda.
 After his training, Doundoulakis was sent to the port city of Volos, Greece in Thessaly.
 His mission, known as "Horsebreeders," was to coordinate some 7,000 Greek leftist rebels into a unified fighting force.
 Doundoulakis provided the necessary logistic sustainment that included weapons, a printing press, clothing, and materials for his secret army through OSS bases in Turkey.
 He had printed and distributed leaflets intended for German soldiers and Greek collaborators, to subvert their confidence while encouraging the Greek population to resist.
 They were able to inflict enough damage to Volos' railroad transportation hub and its maritime shipping, that it contributed to the demise of the German supply line near Athens.
 The Germans were unable to remove Doundoulakis and the leftist rebels hidden in the impassable Pelion Mountains.
 Unrelenting attacks upon German communications and railway links led to an overwhelming success.
 Doundoulakis was promoted to first sergeant and awarded the Legion of Merit in OSS-Cairo.

 His brother, Helias Doundoulakis, was trained at Cairo's Camp X-type 'Spy School' where he was sent on a mission to Salonica, Greece.
 There, Helias set up a fake business from a bombed-out factory once owned by Greek Jews who had fled from Nazi persecution.
 He remained embedded in Salonica from April to December 1944, sending encrypted radio messages to OSS-Cairo on German troop movements.

 Post-war

-George Doundoulakis spent the remainder of his enlistment at the Congressional Country Club in Bethesda, MD, which had been commandeered by "Wild Bill" Donovan's OSS as a training ground known by its codename "Area F".
+Doundoulakis spent the remainder of his enlistment at the Congressional Country Club in Bethesda, MD, which had been commandeered by "Wild Bill" Donovan's OSS as a training ground known by its codename "Area F".
 Following his discharge, Doundoulakis settled in Brooklyn, NY.